uhd-urz/elAPI/ARCHITECTURE.md

 instantiated OS path is a file or a directory.
 There are some tricky cases with special files like `/dev/null` which `kind` treats carefully.
-Based on the file `kind`, instance methods `create` and `remove` can effectively create and remove any file or directory. respectively.
+Based on the file `kind`, instance methods `create` and `remove` can effectively create and remove any file or directory, respectively.
 This avoids boilerplate code needed with `pathlib.Path` to first determine if a path is a file or a directory.
 If a `ProperPath` path encounters an exception during an I/O operation (e.g., insufficient permission for file creation), the exception is first stored in `PathException` attribute before being raised.
 Why? `PathException` offers a fallback mechanism for I/O failures.
 If writing to a file fails,